-McLane Creek Trail Maintenance
+Fall at McLane Creek

 Since 2009, Native Plant Salvage Project, Stream Team and the Department of Natural Resources have been collaborating to steward the beautiful McLane Creek Trail.
-Spend a morning or afternoon with us as we help maintain the trails, while appreciating the diversity of this wonderful example of a Puget lowland forest.
+Spend an afternoon with us as we help maintain the trails, while appreciating the diversity of this wonderful example of a Puget lowland forest.
 We mindfully trim back growth along the trail, pull weeds and clear the paths of any large debris.

 Volunteers should wear sturdy shoes and dress appropriately for the weather.
 We will provide gloves, tools and refreshments.
 Volunteers are usually issued a free one-day parking pass in lieu of the Discover Pass that is now required at WA State DNR sites.
 Youth under the age of 13 must be accompanied by an adult.